Climate emergency: Keeping homes cool on a warming planet | DW | 25.01.2022

 Trust director Bijal Brahmbhatt says just coating roofs in solar reflective paint can make indoor temperatures drop by up to 6 C — a change residents reported was almost like having an AC.

 "The well-being level has increased quite a lot," she said.
-"Economic productivity increased by 1.5-2 hours once the temperature got reduced."
+"Economic productivity increased by 1 1/2 to 2 hours once the temperature got reduced."
 People were also able to slash their power bills because they no longer had to use fans, she added.

 Another project, this time in the Egyptian desert where summer temperatures can reach almost 50 C, is also tackling heat solely through smart building design.